Israelis vote in 3rd election in a year focused on Netanyahu

 Maverick politician Avigdor Lieberman once again looms as a potential kingmaker, with neither Netanyahu nor Gantz able to secure a parliamentary majority without his support.
 Lieberman has not committed himself to either candidate, though he has promised there will not be a fourth election.

-Polling stations opened at 7 a.m.
+Polling stations opened across the country at 7 a.m.
 Monday with exit polls expected at the end of the voting day at 10 p.m.
-(20:00 GMT) Official results are projected to come in overnight.
+(2000 GMT) Official results are expected overnight.

-That's when the real jockeying may get underway, with attention shifting to President Reuven Rivlin who is responsible for choosing a candidate for prime minister.
+That's when the real jockeying may get underway, with attention shifting to President Reuven Rivlin, who is responsible for choosing a candidate for prime minister.
 He is supposed to select the leader who he believes has the best chance of putting together a stable coalition.
 The honor usually goes to the head of the largest party, but not necessarily.
-Just as important is the number of lawmakers outside his own party who recommend him to the president.
+Just as important is the number of lawmakers outside the party who recommend the candidate.

 Follow Heller at www.twitter.com/aronhellerap